chuckcoughlin/redistrict-colorado/docs/user-guide.md

 ## User Guide
 *FairnessAnalyzer* is designed to answer the question "Which is fairer?" when dealing with competing redistricting plans.
 The user configures plans and controls their evaluation based on a collection of external datasets which contain plan geometries, voter affiliation and demographic information.
-The application computes a set of 8 of metrics for the purpose of comparing two or more redistricting plans for fairness.
+The application computes a set of 8 metrics for the purpose of comparing two or more redistricting plans for fairness.
 See the [Comparisons](#Comparisons) page to view the final results.

  This guide walks through the use and installation of the application.